 - ERP: SAP S/4HANA, Oracle Fusion Cloud, or NetSuite (multi-entity)

 Options narrow at this scale because compliance, localization, and cross-border complexity outgrow smaller vendors.
-The decision point stops being price and starts being "how deep can AI agents integrate with existing workflows."
+The decision criterion stops being price and starts being "how deeply can AI agents integrate with existing workflows."